vmallet/ida-plugins/README.md

 * [IDA Emu](https://github.com/36hours/idaemu): idaemu is an IDA Pro Plugin - use for emulating code in IDA Pro. it is base on unicorn-engine.

+* [IDA Extrapass](http://sourceforge.net/projects/idaextrapassplugin/): An IDA Pro Win32 target clean up plug-in by Sirmabus.
+It does essentially four cleaning/fixing steps: Convert stray code section values to "unknown", fix missing "align" blocks, fix missing code bytes, and locate and fix missing/undefined functions.

 * [IDA Eye](http://www.mfmokbel.com/Down/RCE/Documentation.html): Plugin that enables you to perform different operations at the mnemonic level, independent of any particular processor type.
 These operations are facilitated through a parameterized template, which include the capabilities to de/highlight instructions, gather statistical information about the frequency of each instruction, and search for sequences of mnemonics, among other features.

-* [IDA Extrapass](http://sourceforge.net/projects/idaextrapassplugin/): An IDA Pro Win32 target clean up plug-in by Sirmabus.
-It does essentially four cleaning/fixing steps: Convert stray code section values to "unknown", fix missing "align" blocks, fix missing code bytes, and locate and fix missing/undefined functions.

 * [IDAFuzzy](https://github.com/Ga-ryo/IDAFuzzy): IDAFuzzy is fuzzy searching tool for IDA Pro.
 This tool helps you to find command/function/struct and so on.

 * [ida-genesis](https://github.com/zznop/ida-genesis): Suite of IDA scripts for SEGA Genesis ROM hacking.

+* [idahunt](https://github.com/nccgroup/idahunt): idahunt is a framework to analyze binaries with IDA Pro and hunt for things in IDA Pro.
+It is command line tool to analyse all executable files recursively from a given folder.
+It executes IDA in the background so you don't have to open manually each file.
+It supports executing external IDA Python scripts.

 * [idaidle](https://github.com/google/idaidle): idaidle is a plugin for the commercial IDA Pro disassembler that warns users if they leave their instance idling for too long.
 After a predetermined amount of idle time, the plugin first warns and later then saves the current disassemlby database and closes IDA.

 * [IDA Images](https://github.com/rr-/ida-images): Image preview plugin for IDA disassembler.

 * [IDA IPython](https://github.com/james91b/ida_ipython): This is a plugin to embed an IPython kernel in IDA Pro.
 The Python ecosystem has amazing libraries (and communities) for scientific computing.
 IPython itself is great for exploratory data analysis.
 Using tools such as the IPython notebook make it easy to share code and explanations with rich media.
 IPython makes using IDAPython and interacting with IDA programmatically really fun and easy.

-* [IDAngr](https://github.com/andreafioraldi/IDAngr): Use angr in the ida debugger generating a state from the current debug session

-* [IDA BPF Processor](https://github.com/bnbdr/ida-bpf-processor): BPF Bytecode Processor for IDA (python).
-Supports the old BPF bytecode only (no eBPF).

-* [idahunt](https://github.com/nccgroup/idahunt): idahunt is a framework to analyze binaries with IDA Pro and hunt for things in IDA Pro.
-It is command line tool to analyse all executable files recursively from a given folder.
-It executes IDA in the background so you don't have to open manually each file.
-It supports executing external IDA Python scripts.

-* [IDA Migrator](https://github.com/giladreich/ida_migrator): IDA Migrator plugin makes the job of migrating symbols and type informations from one IDA database instance to another.
-It will help migrating function names, structures and enums.
-This comes in handy when:
-  * Moving to a newer version of IDA that does better analysis and you don't want to change in the new instance type information or variable names of the decompiled functions.
-  * The current idb instance fails to decompile a function or the decompilation looks wrong in comparison to another idb instance of the same binary.
-  * Experimenting on another idb instance before making major changes on the current instance.
-  * A lightweight easy way of creating small backups of the current work.
-  * For w/e reason, the current idb instance you're working on gets corrupted.

 * [IDAMagicStrings](https://github.com/joxeankoret/idamagicstrings): An IDA Python plugin to extract information from string constants.
 The current version of the plugin is able to:
   * Display functions to source files relationships (in a tree and in a plain list, a chooser in IDA language).